lskatz/lyve-SET/README.md

                                                experimental.

     SNP MATRIX OPTIONS
     --allowedFlanking  0              allowed flanking distance in bp.
 Nucleotides this close together cannot be considered as high-quality.
     --min_alt_frac     0.75           The percent consensus that needs to be reached before a SNP is called.
 Otherwise, 'N' --min_coverage     10             Minimum coverage needed before a SNP is called.
 Otherwise, 'N'

     Where parameters with a / are directories LOCATIONS OF FILE DIRECTORIES
-    -reads    readsdir/       where fastq and fastq.gz files are located -bam      bamdir/         where to put bams
+    -reads             reads/         where fastq and fastq.gz files are located -bam               bam/           where to put bams
-    -vcf      vcfdir/         where to put vcfs
+    -vcf               vcf/           where to put vcfs
-    --tmpdir  tmpdir/         tmp/ Where to put temporary files --msadir  msadir/         multiple sequence alignment and tree files (final output) --logdir  logdir/         Where to put log files.
+    --tmpdir           tmp/           where to put temporary files --msadir           msa/           multiple sequence alignment and tree files (final output) --logdir           log/           where to put log files.
 Qsub commands are also stored here.
-    -asm      asmdir/         directory of assemblies.
+    -asm               asm/           directory of assemblies.
 Copy or symlink the reference genome assembly to use it if it is not already in the raw reads directory

     PERFORM CERTAIN STEPS
-    --mask-phages                    Search for and mask phages in the reference genome --mask-cliffs                    Search for and mask 'Cliffs' in pileups
+    --mask-phages                     Search for and mask phages in the reference genome --mask-cliffs                     Search for and mask coverage cliffs in each individual sample

     SKIP CERTAIN STEPS
     --nomatrix                        Do not create an hqSNP matrix --nomsa                           Do not make a multiple sequence alignment --notrees                         Do not make phylogenies
     --singleend                       Treat everything like single-end.
 Useful for when you think there is a single-end/paired-end bias.
     OTHER SHORTCUTS
     --fast                            Shorthand for --downsample --mapper snap --nomask-phages --nomask-cliffs --sample-sites --presets ""                      See presets.conf for more information --downsample                      Downsample all reads to 50x.
 Approximated according to the ref genome assembly --sample-sites                    Randomly choose a genome and find SNPs in a quick and dirty way.
 Then on the SNP-calling stage, only interrogate those sites for SNPs for each genome (including the randomly-sampled genome).
     MODULES
     --read_cleaner     none           Which read cleaner?
 Choices: none, CGP, BayesHammer --mapper           smalt          Which mapper?
-Choices: smalt, snap, stampy --snpcaller     varscan           Which variant filterer?
+Choices: bwa, bowtie2, smalt, snap, stampy --snpcaller        varscan        Which variant filterer?
 Choice: varscan, vcftools SCHEDULER AND MULTITHREADING OPTIONS
-    --queue         all.q             The default queue to use.
+    --queue            all.q          default queue to use
     --numnodes         50             maximum number of nodes
     --numcpus          1              number of cpus
     --qsubxopts        '-N lyve-set'  Extra options to pass to qsub.
 This is not sanitized; internal options might overwrite yours.

 Examples
 ------